trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_The two Asian elephant bulls "Rostom" and "Omar", around 1885.
-"Rostom", unusually for the species, had no tusks.
+_The two Asian elephant bulls “Rostom” and “Omar”, around 1885.
+“Rostom”, unusually for the species, had no tusks.
 (AZGB.
 All rights reserved.)_

 </figcaption>